estherh5/api.crystalprism.io/README.md

 ```

 **GET** /api/rhythm-of-life?start=[request_start]&end=[request_end]
 * Retrieve all users' game scores, in order of highest to lowest score.
 Optionally specify the number of scores via the request URL's start and end query parameters.
+No bearer token is needed in the request Authorization header.
 * Example response body:
 ```javascript
 [